odepoint/Simple-2D-Bezier-Curve-Follower/README.md

 # Simple-2D-Bezier-Curve-Follower
-Incredibly simple curve follower with a trapezoidal velocity graph I used during the beginning of change up
+Used during the beginning of change up

 Plan on cleaning this up at some point in the future for an actual open loop implementation